A Well-Lived Life 2 - Book 4 - Elyse

 “Would we hire them right into the ‘Principal Engineer’ role?”
 Julia asked.
 “That might cause some consternation.”

-“If anyone else here is worried about titles, I’ve failed miserably,” I said.
+“If anyone here is worried about titles, I’ve failed miserably,” I said.
 “We gave Greg that title as a sop to keep him happy, and it worked for about a year.
 We all knew this day was coming.
 The first real question is whether we have anyone internally who could step up to that role?
 I’d really like it to be a technical leader, not a ‘lone wolf’ like Greg.
-Someone who could mentor, that kind of thing.”
+Someone who could mentor, or that kind of thing.”

 “You’re describing yourself, Steve,” Julia protested.
 “Isn’t that your role?”

-“I suppose it is, but while I’m acting CEO I just don’t have to the time to do it.
+“I suppose it is, but while I’m acting CEO, I just don’t have the time to do it.
 I suppose I could give up coding, but I would hate you both for having to do that, and I don’t think Dave wants to lose the twenty hours a week I give him.”

 “Hell no!” he said firmly.
-“Those twenty hours are worth thirty to forty from anyone except maybe Penny, and she’s not full time for another six weeks.
-In fact, I want him to get his sister into that CEO role as soon as the Board allows so I can get him back full time!”
+“Those twenty hours are worth thirty to forty from anyone except maybe Penny, and she’s not full-time for another six weeks.
+In fact, I want him to get his sister into that CEO role as soon as the Board allows so I can get him back full-time!”

 “Are any of the staff ready for that role?”
+I asked.

-“And we were when we started this circus?”
+“Were we, when we started this circus?”
 Julia laughed.
 “We were a bunch of crazy college kids who decided to start a company.
 We managed!”

 “With more than a little help from some actual adults,” I chuckled.